jdencker/rpi-wireguard-vpn-router/README.md

 6. Forward UDP port `51820` on your router to the WireGuard server IP (10.0.2.1 in this example).
 7. Bring up the interface: `sudo wg-quick up wg0` and enable on boot: `sudo systemctl enable wg-quick@wg0`.
 8. For each client, generate a keypair, fill `client.conf` with its keys and assigned IP, and add a matching `[Peer]` block in `wg0.conf`.
 See these files for additional hints in the comments.

-## Security & Hygiene
-- Never commit private keys, real endpoints, or client configs to source control.
-- Set strict perms on configs: `chmod 600 /etc/wireguard/wg0.conf` and on any key files.
-- Use descriptive placeholders in shared configs (as in the sample files) when sharing this repo publicly.

 ## Port Forwarding on Router